 Equality and Diversity

 The questionnaires end with a final institution-wide question asking the student to reflect on their experience on this module.
 If students answer Yes to the question, they are prompted for more details on a separate page.
 Note that responses to this sensitive question are not included in the standard module report, they are only visible to Heads of Department and a few others.

 Compiling the MEQs

 The first step is to determine which modules are running and should be evaluated this year.
-The Academic Office has generated spreadsheets for each Department listing their modules and providing tools to allow them to select the questions to deploy at both the department and module level.
+The CLAS Unit has generated spreadsheets for each Department listing their modules and providing tools to allow them to select the questions to deploy at both the department and module level.
 These were then distributed to nominated individuals within each department who had the necessary knowledge and contacts to complete the forms.

 Delivering the MEQs

 Students eligible for MEQs will receive an email on the opening day of the evaluation period informing them that they have MEQs to complete and containing a link that allows them to complete them.
 They will also see the same list of MEQs available to them on a special MEQ tab in duo (handy if they later misplace the email):

 It is very important for you to know the following:

 - The required Return Rate for all modules is 50% and you play a part in helping the University achieve this by giving us your feedback

 - Please note that the response threshold is set at 5 ensuring then a report will not be run in if it does not meet the threshold in order order to maintain the anonymity of the students, however the quantitative data will be rolled into aggregate reports at a departmental level